France country brief

 World War commemorations

 The legacy of Australian involvement on French soil in the First and Second World Wars plays an important role in the bilateral relationship.
-46,000 Australians lost their lives on the Western Front during the First World War.
+Some 46,000 Australians lost their lives on the Western Front during the First World War.
 Each year many Australians travel to the Western Front to participate in commemorative activities and visit the grave sites.
-The Government's decision in 2008 to hold an annual ANZAC Day Dawn Service at the Australian National Memorial at Villers-Bretonneux has further increased that interest.
-The Minister for Foreign Affairs, the Hon Julie Bishop MP, represented Australia at the 2014 Service.
+The Government's decision in 2008 to hold an annual Anzac Day dawn service at the Australian National Memorial at Villers-Bretonneux has furthered interest.
+The Governor-General, HE General the Hon Sir Peter Cosgrove AK MC (Retd), represented Australia at the 2016 service.

-Joint commemorative activities, such as the annual ANZAC Day ceremonies at Villiers-Bretonneux and Bullecourt, and the anniversary of the battle of Fromelles at the Pheasant Wood Military Cemetery continue to be important elements of our bilateral engagement, particularly in the Centenary of World War I period (2014-18).
-The Australian Remembrance Trail along the Western Front, will see seven key sites developed in France and Belgium in partnership with local authorities as part of the Centenary.
-The trail honours the courage and sacrifice of the more than 295,000 Australians who served on the Western Front.
+Joint commemorative activities, such as the annual Anzac Day ceremonies at Villers-Bretonneux and Bullecourt, continue to be important elements of our bilateral engagement.
+During the Centenary of World War I period (2014-18).
+During the Centenary of World War I period (2014-18), commemorations in France marked the Battles of Fromelles (July 2016), Pozieres (July 2016), Villers-Bretonneux (April 2018), le Hamel (July 2018), and the Centenary of the Armistice (November 2018).
+The Australian Remembrance Trail along the Western Front includes seven key sites developed in France and Belgium in partnership with local authorities as part of the Centenary.
+The trail honours the courage and sacrifice of more than 295,000 Australians who served on the Western Front.
+On 24 April 2018, then-Prime Minister Turnbull officially opened the Sir John Monash Interpretive Centre at the Australian National Memorial in Villers-Bretonneux.

 Bilateral trade and investment

-France is the third largest source of international students from Europe studying in Australian universities, English language colleges and vocational education and training institutes, with 4,072 enrolments in 2013.
-France is an important academic, research and exchange agreements partner – some 38 Australian universities have over 300 active international agreements with French institutions.
-In 2012 the Australia-France Alumni Network (A-FAN), administered by the Australian Embassy in Paris, that facilitates links between French graduates of Australian institutions.
+Australia and France people-to-people links in the area of education continue to grow.
+In 2016, France was the fifth largest source of international students from Europe studying in Australian universities, English language colleges and vocational education and training institutes.
+France is an important academic, research and exchange agreements partner, and there are some 440 current agreements or memoranda of understanding between Australian and French universities.
+In 2012, the Australia-France Alumni Network (AFAN) was established to facilitate links between French graduates of Australian institutions.
+The network is administered by the Australian Embassy in Paris.